Mark Doodes Planning Consultants

 All other dealings with committee members before a meeting should be handled with care.
 Councillors should avoid giving the impression that they are committed to one side before determining an application (this is called “pre-determined”).
 The authority will usually have a planning code of conduct which guides such dealings.

-MDP can assist you in drafting letters and speeches for planning committees as well as attending them in person.
-Please contact us for more details and our fees.
+MDP can assist you in drafting representation letters and speeches for planning committees as well as attending them in and representing in person.
+Please contact us for more details.

 MARK DOODES PLANNING